 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
-In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
+In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent

+Fire, smoke and burglar alarms regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.

-A burglar alarm system was noted and any recent service history should be obtained.

-Any additional limits to inspection

-The property was fully furnished at the time of our inspection and the services were not tested.
+Any additional limits to inspection The property was fully furnished at the time of our inspection and the services were not tested.
 No access was obtained to sub-floor areas.

-Restricted inspection was possible only of main roof structure from ground/ street level.

-Insulation has been laid over the roof joists and accordingly a head and shoulders inspection of the roof space was possible only.

-Restricted inspection in cupboards due to storage items.

-No access to the sub-floor chamber was possible at the time of our visit to the property.
-Within the limitations of our inspection there was no indication to suggest significant defects in this area.
-It will, however be appreciated that the area was not inspected and therefore no guarantees can be provided in this regard.
+A restricted inspection was possible only of the roof and chimneys from ground level.
+It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
+Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
+If you have any concerns you should engage the services of a qualified asbestos surveyor.
 No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.

-A restricted inspection was possible only of the roof space due to accessibility, insulation materials and/or storage items.

 Our inspection was restricted to the exposed and accessible surface fabric.

+Restricted inspection of the roof void was carried out due to the lack of crawl boards.